-The can rock, they can funk, they can folk and they can punk.
-Endlessly versatile. able to fill a small club, jazz style, or big venue, flat-out rocking.
+They can rock, they can funk, they can folk and they can punk.
+Endlessly versatile, able to fill a small club, jazz style, or big venue, flat-out rocking.

 As of September 2017 the current band consists of the core 4: CC on banjo, Paul Sharp on bass, Lawrence Churches on drums and Emily Wolfe on violin.
 We also have a solid horn section we can call on, should the need arise.